Joeccp/SBA/docs/dataStorage.md

 mode `4`(Load Data) to load data.

-## HOWTO: Reset everything
+## HOWTO: Delete all data
 <!--This is GitHub's warning format-->
 > **Warning**
 >
 > The following instructions will reset ***everything*** of this program.

-Login as an **administrator**, enter mode `10`(CLEAR ALL SAVED DATA).
+Login as an **administrator**, enter mode `11`(CLEAR ALL DATA).
-It will clear ALL saved data: every house, every ticket.
+It will clear ALL data: every house, every ticket.
 Saved data will also be deleted.
+It should reset everything.

 ---